lsst-sqre/sqr-049/index.rst

 ``POST /auth/api/v1/admins``
     Add a new administrator.
-    This API is limited to administrators.

 ``DELETE /auth/api/v1/admins/{username}``
     Remove an administrator.
-    This API is limited to administrators.
     The last administrator cannot be removed.

 ``GET /auth/api/v1/history/admins``
     Get a history of changes to the list of administrators.
-    This API is limited to administrators.
     Example:

     .. code-block:: json